 Registrar’s hours: Monday from 10:30 a.m. to 3:30 p.m. and Tuesday through Thursday from 8 a.m. to 1 p.m.

 At least three documents are needed to prove residency.
 These can include: an original lease or original completed contract to buy or build a home (including the seller’s realtor and closing date), utility bill, license, automobile insurance policy, bank account statement, voter registration, extract of NY State tax return, or property or school tax bill.
 These documents must show a current name and address within the BH-BL district.

 When the residency questionnaire has been completed, Mrs. Martini will provide parents with a proof of residency ticket, as well as a registration forms packet.

 (Note: Resident students who have been attending private or parochial schools and are now transferring to district schools will already be in the district census database, but still need to obtain a proof of residency ticket from Mrs. Martini.)

 The second step is to take this residency ticket to the child’s new school, along with the child’s health and immunization records, last report card or transfer notice, and any standardized test scores.
 Elementary pupils also need to present their birth certificate or baptismal notice.

 A special registration session for all incoming kindergarten pupils is held every March.
-Pupils must be five years old by December 1 of the year they enter kindergarten to be eligible to attend school.
+Pupils must be five years old on or by December 1 of the year they enter kindergarten to be eligible to attend school.